Alyssacobbs/Coffee-Production-Predictor/README.md

 Exploratory data analysis was performed on `weather_data1.csv` and `weather_data2.csv`' into a new csv called `weather_data.csv`.
 Univarate analysis showed temperature, minimum humidity and wind speed decreased over the years in Minas Gerais (MG).
 The highest recorded rainfall in MG was in 2006 with 6.67 inches.

 **explore_coffee.ipynb**
 Exploratory data analysis was conducted on the `coffee_output.csv` file for MG.
-Bearing trees and 60kgs bags of coff showed an increase over the years, whereas bearing hectares showed a decrease in production.
+Bearing trees and 60kgs bags of coffee showed an increase over the years, whereas bearing hectares showed a decrease in production.
 Bearing trees had a positive correlation with 60kgs bag count, however bearing hectares had a negative correlation.

 **analysis.ipynb**
-The `weather_data.csv` and `coffee_output.csv` files where merged on the `year` and `subdivision` columns to explore how weather patterns correlate with coffee harvest output.
+The `weather_data.csv` and `coffee_output.csv` files were merged on the `year` and `subdivision` columns to explore how weather patterns correlate with coffee harvest output.
 Bivariate analysis showed coffee production in MG was most influenced by wind speed average (R=0.92).
-To continue exploring the impacts of weather and coffee production data collection on precipitation, atmospheric pressure, coffee prices, deforestation, coffee crop pests population (i.e. beetles, leaf rust) may be considered.
+To continue exploring the impacts of weather and coffee production, data collection on precipitation, atmospheric pressure, coffee prices, deforestation, coffee crop pests population (i.e. beetles, leaf rust) may be considered.

 ## Authors